 For comand-line cropping options, read the MapTiler manual.

 Clip option allows you to crop your image before publishing.
+This path is referred as a clipping path or a cutline.

 Gear icon on the top right corner gives you option to change way of transformation.
 All five available methods are described in standalone manual.